freeCodeCamp/guide/src/pages/articles/miscellaneous/getting-started-with-sass/index.md

 Sass stands for "Syntactically Awesome Stylesheets" and is a CSS Pre-Processor.
 A Pre-Processor compiles code written in a specific language down to "product" code that is machine-readable (browser-readable).
 Basically, Sass compiles code down to regular CSS that our browsers can interpret! _Why write code in Sass when CSS already exists?_ The short answer is Sass comes with more powerful features built into its syntax that allow developers to write DRY-er, scalable, and more maintainable front-end code.

 If you're familiar with CSS, then learning Sass will come a little easier to you.
-If not, it might be ideal to start learning some CSS basics on Free Code Camp's HTML5 & CSS section in their Front End Development Certification course, as well as taking a look at [MDN's CSS Article](https://developer.mozilla.org/en-US/docs/Web/CSS).
+If not, it might be ideal to start learning some CSS basics on Free Code Camp's HTML5 & CSS section in their Front End Development Certification course, as well as taking a look at <a href='https://developer.mozilla.org/en-US/docs/Web/CSS' target='_blank' rel='nofollow'>MDN's CSS Article</a>.

 In Part 1 of this article, I will explain how to get Sass installed on your computer and how to compile your Sass-written code into CSS.